 Custom donation suggestions

-Your suggested donations are located in the Donor Experience section of the Donations area of your Mightycause Manager.
+Your suggested donations are located in the Checkout section of your Mightycause dashboard.

 To enable custom donation suggestions, make sure you click the box that says, “Use suggested donations.”
 You have four options.
 You can suggest an amount, then add an impact description.
 You’re limited to 60 characters to ensure that your donation suggestions look good on every device and screen size.